yask123/all_leetcode_questions/README.md

 I wanted to practice Leetcode questions with pen and paper on my Kindle.
-So, I wrote a script which copies all Leetcode algothmic questions and formats it in a single file (txt, pdf, mobi) .
+So, I wrote a script which copies all Leetcode algorithmic questions and formats it in a single file (txt, pdf, mobi) .

 <img height="50%" width="50%" src= "https://pbs.twimg.com/media/C8bVGM-U0AA8ogx.jpg"/>